 Global Handbooks in Media and Communication

-The series editors are Janet Wasko and Karin Gwinn Wilkins.
+Series Editors: Janet Wasko and Karin Gwinn Wilkins

 This innovative and timely book helps readers to understand diasporic cultures and their impact on the globalized world.